 The Project Strands

-• a new learning resource for schools
+• new learning resource for schools

-• create a reference resource for Bideford Library
+• reference resource held in Bideford Library

 If you would like to get involved in Way of the Wharves, either by volunteering regularly at the focus group meetings or helping at an event, please do get in touch.

 If you know one of the volunteers currently working on the project, please talk to them to get an idea of how you can be involved.
 Otherwise, you can email us on email@example.com.

 In the first year, the project was funded by the Health Lottery.
 From November 2017, it has been funded for a further 12 months by the Heritage Lottery Fund (HLF).

 The project co-ordinator provides regular updates on progress and gives the HLF financial reports when requested.

 If you would like to offer to help us continue our community work, especially in the deprived ward of East-the-Water, then please do get in touch on firstname.lastname@example.org.